 If you’re using them right, then yes!

-Many, many, many nights of my many years on earth, I’ve come home bone-exhausted and could not deal with washing my face.
+Many, many, many nights of my multiple years on earth, I’ve come home dead exhausted and could not deal with washing my face.
 I’d say raise your hand if you’ve been there, but really, I know that if you denied doing this, you’d be lying—or are just incredibly well put together, in which case, I bow down.

 And just to be clear on the hows and whens of this ultimate lazy-girl solution, I had a few more questions for her.

-Is it truly okay to substitute a face wipe for cleanser at the end of the day?
+Is it truly OK to substitute a face wipe for cleanser at the end of the day?